-Household water heaters require attention to safety during purchase, installation and use.
-Choosing the right type of water heater, setting it to the right temperature and proper maintenance are crucial to keeping you and your family safe.
+Household water heaters require attention to safety during purchase, installation, and use.
+Choosing the right type of water heater, setting it to the right temperature and proper maintenance is crucial to keeping you and your family safe.
 Below are a few tips that Hoover Electric Plumbing Heating Cooling recommends running and purchasing a water heater from a local Plumber.

-Install the appropriate size of heater for your home.
-Carefully consider the type of heater to buy, whether electric, gas, or other.
+Install the appropriate size of a heater for your home.
+Carefully consider the type of heater to buy, whether electric, gas or other.
 Gas heaters are more efficient, but safety considerations such as venting and the pilot flame need to be considered before your purchase.
-Call Hoover @ 586-756-5676 or visit our web hooverelectric.com to schedule an appointment for a trained certified plumber to go over the options that work best for your home in Oakland, Wayne and Macomb Counties.
+Call Hoover @ 586-210-0757 or visit our web hooverelectric.com to schedule an appointment for a trained certified plumber to go over the options that work best for your home in Oakland, Wayne, and Macomb Counties.

 Gas Water Heaters

 Install carbon monoxide detectors if you have a gas water heater.
 Newer models are engineered to prevent the pilot light from having contact with vapors that can ignite.
 The gas models featuring this characteristic hold 30, 40, or 50 gallons.
 Hoover recommends installing Bradford White for gas water heaters.